reqable/reqable-docs/en-US/changelogs/linux/index.md

 - 🚀 [NEW] Supports detaching a new window to view traffic data details.
 - 🚀 [NEW] The middle mouse button can close the Tab.
 - 🚀 [NEW] The middle mouse button can close the sub-window.
-- 💪 [Opt] Better performance and memory usage.
+- 💪 [OPT] Better performance and memory usage.

 ## v1.5.1 <small><small>*2023-09-25*</small></small>
-- 💪 [Opt] The count of free tabs for history and file viewing has been increased from 1 to 2.
+- 💪 [OPT] The count of free tabs for history and file viewing has been increased from 1 to 2.
-- 💪 [Opt] The pop-up dialog supports the `Enter` shortcut key to trigger positive button.
+- 💪 [OPT] The pop-up dialog supports the `Enter` shortcut key to trigger positive button.
-- 💪 [Opt] When saving API collection, the last save path will be used by default.
+- 💪 [OPT] When saving API collection, the last save path will be used by default.
-- 💪 [Opt] When saving API collection, the host will be used as the name by default.
+- 💪 [OPT] When saving API collection, the host will be used as the name by default.
-- 💪 [Opt] Automatically change the port when MITM proxy port conflict is detected.
+- 💪 [OPT] Automatically change the port when MITM proxy port conflict is detected.
-- 💪 [Opt] Python scripts can be directly opened with `Visual Studio Code` for editing.
+- 💪 [OPT] Python scripts can be directly opened with `Visual Studio Code` for editing.
-- 💪 [Opt] Automatically merge the Cookie value of the request header when generating code snippet.
+- 💪 [OPT] Automatically merge the Cookie value of the request header when generating code snippet.
 - 🐞 [Fix] The bug that API testing request body `compress` and `prettify` did not take effect when actually sent.
 - 🐞 [Fix] The bug that API testing traffic will not appear in the traffic list when following the redirection in debug mode.
 - 🐞 [Fix] The bug that API testing traffic with mirroring is not displayed in the traffic list in debug mode.